 Estate Planning Procrastination

-Here are five reasons why clients commonly procrastinate:
+From my experience, here are the top reasons why clients commonly procrastinate:

-- They don’t want to deal with their mortality or mental incapacity so they say they “will take care of it later.”
+- They don’t want to deal with their mental incapacity or mortality so they say they “will take care of it later.”

-- They don’t want to pay attorney’s fees to draft their estate plan, notwithstanding these documents are arguably the most important papers in a person’s life, and will almost always save money in the long run.
+- They don’t want to pay attorney’s fees to draft their estate plan, not understanding these documents are arguably the most important papers in a person’s life and will almost always save money in the long run.

 - They don’t want to decide how to divide their estate.

-- They fear that if authority is given to a child, they will put them in a nursing home, which is an historical fear from a time when a myriad of residential options were not available.
+- They fear that if authority is given to a child, they will “put them in a home,” which is a historical fear from a time when a myriad of residential options was not available.

-Why should you start estate planning early?
-Consider:
+Why should you start your estate planning early?

-2. Clear End-of-Life Wishes: An incompetent parent cannot clearly communicate his or her end-of-life decisions, health care decisions, bequests, and more.
+An incompetent parent cannot clearly communicate his or her end-of-life decisions, health care decisions and more.
 The children are then left to just speculate, with each child often having his or her own opinion.
-Especially declaring one’s end-of-life desires well ahead of time will minimize or even eliminate the guilt a child will feel in carrying out the final act, and help to avoid conflict.
+Especially declaring one’s end-of-life desires well ahead of time will minimize or even eliminate the guilt a child will feel in carrying out the final act and help to avoid conflict.

-4. Maintain Family Harmony: Without clarity, knowledge and detailed planning early on in the eldercare journey, the stress levels can go through the roof, a lot of money may be needlessly spent and relationships between family members can become strained as each has their own idea of how, and where, the care should be provided.
+Without clarity, knowledge and detailed planning early on in the eldercare journey, the stress levels can go through the roof, a lot of money may be needlessly spent and relationships between family members can become strained as each has their own idea of how and where, the care should be provided.

 About the Author

-Do you or a loved one have an estate plan prepared?
-What tips do you have for others that are just beginning this process?
-Share your thoughts with us in the comments below.
+Do you or a senior loved one have an estate plan prepared?
+What suggestions do you have for others that are just beginning this process?
+Share your tips with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.